gchure/phd/src/frontmatter/acknowledgements.md

 unceasing desire and unique ability to pursue the physical reality of any problem has sculpted my scientific process.
-Among his many scientific qualities, its his refusal to differentiate between research and teaching that has had the largest impact.
+Among his many scientific qualities, its his refusal to differentiate between research and teaching that has had the largest impact on me personally.
 I've been lucky enough to travel the world (or, at least four continents) with him teaching principles of physical biology and learning to be a physical biologist along the way.
 I'll forever be grateful for his willingness to take me as a graduate student and his